plaited/plaited/playbook/notes.md

 - A webapp where you define your routes in a routes object with middleware function and pass it to server and use whatever directory structure you like best
-- Setting up a tiered design system in a single repo with built in usage tracking for a tiered design system
+- Setting up a tiered design system in a single repo
 - Creating design tokens and good descriptions
 - Writing good stories and descriptions
 - Example of extending token types and token formatters
+- Tired design system setup and management and metrics